 Alberta Health, in collaboration with the Ministry of Mental Health and Addiction, is planning to initiate engagement and consultation with First Nations and Metis leadership and mental health service operators to gauge their support for the regulation of counseling therapists, addiction counsellors, and child and youth care counsellors within the CCTA under the HPA.

 RMA appreciates the Government of Alberta’s (GOA’s) response to this resolution and the additional mental health supports that have been put into place for rural Alberta.
 However, the response does not indicate that the GOA will take any advocacy efforts to ensure that provisional psychologists, pyschologists and registered counsellors with the CCPA will be included in the loan forgiveness program, provided that their practices is located in an under-served rural or remote community.
 Allowing these practitioners to participate in the loan forgiveness program is a key recruitment strategy and is detrimental to the health and well being of rural Albertans.

 Further, the response does not indicate that the GOA will work to create a regulatory body with the Association of Counselling Therapy Alberta (ACTA) to protect the public interest.
 However, the response did mention that they are investigating this as a potential avenue to increase the level of supports available and asked for patience.
 Although this promise is not an actionable item, the acknowledgement of the creation of a regulatory body as a solution is a step in the right direction.
 RMA will continue to advocate for the creation of this body and monitor progress on this issue.

+RMA will continue to work with ACTA to advocate for the creation of this body and monitor progress on this issue.
 Given that the resolution has not been addressed or actioned, RMA assigns this resolution the status of Intent Not Met.